MichalMSzczepanski/project14-Java-REST-API-for-managing-programming-snippets/README.md

 ### 1. GET

-1.1 Get all snippets from DB @ "https://programming-snippet-rest-api.herokuapp.com/snippetAPI/snippetAPI"
+1.1 Get all snippets from DB at "https://programming-snippet-rest-api.herokuapp.com/snippetAPI/snippetAPI"
 **requires:**
 * API key in HTTP header

 **returns:** array of JSON strings with snippets

-1.2 Get snippet from DB by ID @"https://programming-snippet-rest-api.herokuapp.com/snippetAPI/snipeptAPI?id=number"
+1.2 Get snippet from DB by ID at "https://programming-snippet-rest-api.herokuapp.com/snippetAPI/snipeptAPI?id=number"
 **requires:**
 * API key in HTTP header;
 * snippet id parameter in URL